Games Genie

 76%

-Outer Wilds is brilliant, lightweight, and seamless—but it’s a time‑loop mystery, not a persistent sandbox.
-On iGPUs it runs well at 720p, and the solar system is a technical gem, yet most players finish in 15–25 hours with limited replay once the solutions click.
-It also uses a hub‑and‑planet structure, which we treat as semi‑open compared to free‑roam worlds.
-Those factors keep it out of the ten despite exceptional design.
-If you want a one‑and‑done experience that respects weak hardware and rewards curiosity over combat, it’s an outstanding side pick.
+Outer Wilds is lightweight and technically polished—but it's a time-loop mystery, not a persistent sandbox, and that distinction matters for this list.
+On iGPUs it runs well at 720p, and the solar system is genuinely clever in how it uses physics and timed events.
+Most players finish in 15–25 hours with almost no replay value once the solutions land.
+The hub-and-planet structure also gets an openness penalty compared to free-roam worlds.
+Those factors keep it out of the ten.
+If you want a one-time experience that respects weak hardware and rewards curiosity over action, it belongs on your wishlist.

 Overall Score